BBC journalist used deceit to secure Princess Diana interview | DW | 20.05.2021

 "There were three of us in this marriage," Princess Diana famously said in the 1995 interview with BBC journalist Martin Bashir

-BBC journalist Martin Bashir used "deceitful behaviour" to secure an interview with Princess Diana in 1995, an independent investigation found on Thursday.
+BBC journalist Martin Bashir used "deceitful behavior" to secure an interview with Princess Diana in 1995, an independent investigation found on Thursday.

 The interview — the first time Princess Diana made public and candid comments about her failed marriage — was watched by millions of people worldwide and shook the British monarchy.